 The subject of my research is the improvement of schedulability for hard real-time (or cyber-physical) systems.
 My focus has been on multi-threaded systems, complementing modern architectures where the number of cores continue to increase in order to meet greater computational requirements of safety critical applications such as driverless vehicles.
 My work identifies and quantifies the inter-thread cache benefit of cache memory with the potential to reduce worst-case execution times and increase systems schedulability.
 This positive perspective differs from established techniques where cache memory exclusively increases worst-case execution times and decreases schedulability.

 Quantification and inclusion of the inter-thread cache benefit into schedulability analysis is novel and transformative.
-This high impact work has been published in the top real-time conferences (RTSS 2016, RTAS 2017, RTSS 2018, ECRTS 2019).
+This high impact work has been published in the top real-time conferences (RTSS 2016, RTAS 2017, RTSS 2018, ECRTS 2019, RTAS 2020).
 Evaluation of this work demands significant systems effort and is available to the community at large for verification, reproduction, and expansion (BUNDLE, BUNDLEP, NPM-BUNDLE).